yportfolio/react-use-anchor/readme.md

 containerRef: A ref object to be attached to the container of your content.
 visibleIds: An array of IDs of the currently visible headings, sorted by their position in the viewport.
-allIds: An array of all heading IDs in the order they appear in the document.
+headings: An array of all heading IDs and text content in the order they appear in the document.

 #### Options

 The hook accepts the following options:

 **heading (optional)**: The heading tag to observe.
 Default is 'h2'.
 Can be 'h1', 'h2', 'h3', 'h4', or 'h5'.

 **options (optional)**: An object with Intersection Observer options:

 - root: The root element to use as the viewport.
 Default is the browser viewport.